an3urysm/live-share/docs/collab-vs.md

 Each collaborator can investigate different variables, jump to different files in the call stack, variables, and breakpoints are shared across all guests and can be added by anyone.
 Co-editing features then allow each collaborator to track where the other is located to provide the unique ability to seamlessly switch between concurrently investigating different aspects of the problem and collaboratively debugging.

 > **Tip:** You can participate in VS Code debugging sessions from VS and vice versa!
-If the host is using VS Code, you can check out the [VS Code instructions](collab-vscode.md#collaborative-debugging) but the steps are roughly the same.
+If the host is using VS Code, you can check out the [VS Code instructions](collab-vscode.md#co-debug) but the steps are roughly the same.

 ## Automatic web app sharing during debugging

 Even better, for ASP.NET Web App projects, by default if the host's project is configured to automatically start a web browser to connect to the running web application when debugging, Live Share will automatically do the same on each guest's machine!
 This is done in a secure way and the remote web application is only available to the guests during the debugging session by default.

-See [sharing a local server](#sharing-a-local-server) for information on how to share server access for other project types and/or for the duration of the session.
+See [share a local server](#share-a-local-server) for information on how to share server access for other project types and/or for the duration of the session.

 > **Tip:** If you don't like the automated browser sharing behavior and want to change it (either when you are an host or a guest), you can update settings in **Tools > Options > Live Share**.